 A broader understanding of computer science and telecommunications grants a more comprehensive perspective of the individual components that synthesize to create a website.

-Careers for people with bachelor's degrees in Web design and multimedia
+What could I do with bachelor’s degrees in Web design & multimedia

 What kind of careers are open to people with bachelor’s degrees in web design and multimedia?
 Potential career opportunities, along with relevant Bureau of Labor Statistics (BLS) figures, are provided below.